What are the symptoms of pneumonia?

 What you need to know about pneumonia

 Pneumonia - a chest infection that affects the lungs - sometimes follows flu, but it can also be a complication of COVID-19.
-People can also catch pneumonia without having flu or COVID-19 first.
-So this year, it's especially important for people to recognise the symptoms of pneumonia, as well as taking steps to prevent or avoid it.
+It's also possible to catch pneumonia without having flu or COVID-19 first.
+We'll help yourecognise the symptoms of pneumonia, and explain how it might be avoided.

 While anyone can get pneumonia, some people are more vulnerable than others.
-At-risk groups for pneumonia include people over 65, children under 2, people with chronic health diagnoses and people who are immunocompromised.
+At-risk groups for pneumonia include people over 65, children under two, people with long-term (chronic) health diagnoses and people who have compromised immune systems.